AURORA VIEWING TOUR#14: TO ALASKA

 6. INSURANCE: We strongly recommend that you purchase insurance in case of trip cancellation and medical problems, as well as medical evacuation insurance to cover the cost of a private jet to return home.
 We will send you insurance information if you check the box on our reservation form.
 However, any questions about what travel insurance does or does not cover should be addressed directly to the travel insurance company.
 If you decline insurance coverage, you will personally assume full responsibility for any financial loss associated with your travel arrangements, and you could lose your travel investment and/or have to pay more money to correct the situation.
 For example, you will suffer a loss if: (i) your flight has been cancelled and your hotel and Tours are nonrefundable; (ii) you need to cancel your trip due to illness; (iii) a hurricane, volcano or earthquake occurs while traveling and you are stranded; (iv) your cruise line, airline, or Tour operator files for bankruptcy, unless you have paid by credit card; (v) a terrorist incident occurs at the destination you planned on visiting; (vi) you have a medical emergency in a foreign country and need medical attention or evacuation; (vii) your bags are lost and your medication is in them, and you need to have an emergency prescription filled; or (viii) your passport and wallet are stolen, and you need emergency cash and a replacement passport.
 We offer Travel Guard Travel Insurance to U.S and Canadian residents and will provide costs associated with insuring your trip, both at time of deposit and final payment.
 If you live in another country, you will have to purchase your own insurance in your home country.

-7. Alaska Aurora Viewing Tour PRICE INCREASES: In the event that the cost of any aspect of the Alaska Aurora Viewing Tour should incur an unexpected cost increase, Future Travel is obliged to pass on these increases.
-While rare, they can occur and are beyond the control of Future Travel.
-When such increase is known, Future Travel will alert all participants and provide the amount and reason for the increase.
-It will be required that all Tour members provide payment by the date due per communication from Future Travel.
+7. Alaska Aurora Viewing Tour PRICE INCREASES: In the event that the cost of any aspect of the Alaska Aurora Viewing Tour should incur an unexpected cost increase, Future Travel, Inc. - A Direct Travel Company is obliged to pass on these increases.
+While rare, they can occur and are beyond the control of Future Travel, Inc. - A Direct Travel Company.
+When such increase is known, Future Travel, Inc. - A Direct Travel Company will alert all participants and provide the amount and reason for the increase.
+It will be required that all Tour members provide payment by the date due per communication from Future Travel, Inc. - A Direct Travel Company.
 Prices are also subject to increase for currency fluctuations and the cost of supplier services.

 8. Alaska Aurora Viewing Tour AIRFARES: Airline arrangements are usually optional and not included in the tour price unless specifically stated.
 Airlines and airfares included in your trip are subject to change without notice.
 Please check with us for conditions applicable to your airline ticket.
 Airfares are subject to price increases until you have paid in full.
 Even after you have paid in full, airfares are subject to supplemental price increases imposed by governments, and you hereby consent to any such price increases.
 We will not change your requested seat assignments on commercial aircraft without permission.
 However, airlines often change seat assignments to satisfy their loyalty members or because of equipment changes (aircraft type).
 We are not notified of these changes in advance, and often clients are not made aware of these changes until they arrive at the airport.
 We are not responsible for seat assignment changes made by the airline.
 Frequent flyer programs are private agreements between airlines and passengers, and we cannot be held responsible for mileage discrepancies involving airline loyalty reward programs.